AltheriaOrg/VERTIgO-docs/docs/eesp-editor/EESPEditorOverview/Inspector.md

 #### a.Move:

-Putting the condition creates a target that changes form depending on the asset selected in the list.
+Putting the Task creates a target that changes form depending on the asset selected in the list.

  ![HUB](/img/64InventoryMove.png)

-Sensitivity distance: The distance from where the player can validate the action.
+Sensitivity distance: The distance from where the trainee can validate the action.

 Sensitivity angle: The precision of the rotation.